 So, if you want to lock the diameter of the brush, lock the Brush-tip.
 Locking the size parameter will only lock this curve.
 Allowing this curve to be affected by the Sensors can be very useful to get the right kind of brush.
 For example, if you have trouble drawing fine lines, try to use a concave curve set to pressure.
 That way you’ll have to press hard for thick lines.

-Also popular are setting the size to the sensor fuzzy or perspective, with the later in combination with a Perspective
+Also popular is setting the size to the sensor fuzzy or perspective, with the later in combination with a Perspective

 This allows you to affect Fade with Sensors.

 Has a slight brush-decreasing effect, especially noticeable with soft-brush, and is overall more noticeable on large brushes.